doctrine/orm/docs/en/reference/events.rst

 -  loadClassMetadata - The loadClassMetadata event occurs after the mapping metadata for a class has been loaded from a mapping source (annotations/xml/yaml).
 This event is not a lifecycle callback.
+-  onClassMetadataNotFound - Loading class metadata for a particular requested class name failed.
+Manipulating the given event args instance allows providing fallback metadata even when no actual metadata exists or could be found.
+This event is not a lifecycle callback.
 -  preFlush - The preFlush event occurs at the very beginning of a flush operation.
 This event is not a lifecycle callback.
 -  onFlush - The onFlush event occurs after the change-sets of all